• Home

 Here we have a country where catastrophe has become the new norm.
 Yet, they are still finding ways to be even more eventful.

-I’ve wrote a few articles on them before, such as my article on how many bolivars it would take to equal one American dollar.
+I’ve written a few articles on them before, such as my article on how many bolivars it would take to equal one American dollar.
+But this one will be equally enlightening.

 There are two main players in the Venezuela Power Struggle: